mhohmann1/design-automation/README.md

 ```
 python superresolution/train.py
 ```
-If you use our PyTorch implementation please refer to our repository `https://github.com/mhohmann1/design-automation/super-resolution-pytorch` and to [3].
+If you use our PyTorch implementation, please refer to our repository `https://github.com/mhohmann1/super-resolution-pytorch` and of course to [3].

 # Training